membraneframework/kino_membrane/README.md

 ## Development

 This package contains JavaScript subprojects.
-They are precompiled, so you only need to compile them if you change their code.
+They are precompiled, so you only need to compile them if you change their code or need to generate source maps.
 In that case, run

 ```sh
 mix setup # fetches JS and Elixir deps